dave-stevens-net/gatsby-demo/README.md

     ```
     npm i gatsby-transformer-remark
     ```
+1. Rename the `src/pages/index.js` to `src/pages/index-old.js` since we will be creating our home page from markdown.
 1. Create the `src/templates` and `src/data` folders
 1. Code a `src/data/home.md` data source file as follows.
     ```